-Grasses as feed for ruminants, growth pattern, plant parts of grasses and effects on quality.
-Definition of nutritive values of feed.
-Chemical composition of forages (proteins, minerals, structural constituents, vitamins, anti-quality and toxic substances) their availability to animals and factors affecting them.
-Palatability and acceptability of forages (with examples) and factors affecting them.
-Intake and voluntary intake of tropical forages and factors affecting them.
-Digestibility.
-Factors affecting digestibility of tropical forages.
-Anti-nutritional factors in forages and their effects on animals.
-Mineral imbalance in forages and corrective measures.
-Different methods of forage conservation: hay, silage, haylage, use of crop residues in animal feeding etc. Storing and feeding conserved feeds.
-Feeding value of conserved forages.
-Health hazards associated with conserved forage.
+- > Definition of nutritive values of feed - Chemical composition of forages, their availability to animals and factors affecting them - Palatability and acceptability of forages and factors affecting them - > Intake of tropical forages and factors affecting it - > Digestibility of forages and factors affecting it - ➤ Anti-nutritional factors in forages and their effects on animals - ➤ Mineral imbalance in forages and corrective measures - ➤ Different methods of forage conservation: hay, silage, haylage, crop residues etc. - > Storing and feeding conserved feeds. - > Feeding value of conserved forages. - Health hazards associated with conserved forage